+Work CommittmentGTA assistantships are a 20 hour per week commitment.
+Applicants need to be aware of this commitment when planning their graduate program.
 In particular, first year students in the dual MS/MBA program often do not have sufficient time to meet the requirements of this assistantship.

-GTAs must be full time graduate students in the Tickle College of Engineering with an undergraduate degree in Engineering.
+- GTAs must be full time graduate students in the Tickle College of Engineering.

-Applications for the Fall semester will be reviewed beginning March 1 and will continue until all positions are filled.
+Applications and InterviewsApplications for the Fall semester will be reviewed beginning February 21 and will continue until all positions are filled.

 EF Oustanding GTA AwardThe EF Outstanding Graduate Teaching Assistantship (GTA) Award honors outstanding achievement in teaching by a graduate teaching assistant.
 Each semester EF instructors will select one outstanding graduate teaching assistant to receive the $300 award.
 Each recipient will be formally recognized by having their name added to the EF Outstanding GTA plaque.

 The Award Winner will be chosen based on demonstration of excellence as evidenced by: